defuse/airgap/README.md

   CD from a DVD-R [2], the adversary cannot compromise the Tails environment.
   **Note: Governments can probably do this.** Is there a way to remove this assumption?
 What about using a raspberry pi?

+- TODO: Add assumptions about code being secure from the primitives.

 System Design (Physical)
 -------------------------